 RMR Training Program (New!)
 2020

 12 weeks to 13.1 miles!
 Starting Saturday, January 11, 2020, an all new training program will be led by run-walk coach Liz Badley.
-The program starts January 12 and finishes with the Runners Marathon of Reston on April 5, 2020.
-Coach Liz will lead many of the Saturday runs and provide a plan for your weekday runs.
-It will start with a Reston Runner Saturday run and progressively add miles.
-Cost is a modest $40.
+The program starts January 11 and finishes with the Runners Marathon of Reston on April 5, 2020.
+The Program meets at the same time (8 am) and the same place as the regularly scheduled Saturday Club run - See the Calendar.

 Registration is now OPEN.

 Marcy Foster, President